 Investing in the right technology can be a game-changer for many academic institutions.
 Numerous advanced tools and technologies like AR (Augmented Reality), VR (Virtual Reality), AI (Artificial Intelligence), and data analytics can change the course of students’ careers.

 As per statistics, approximately 87% of students are more likely to attend AR-based classes with 70% stating that it has improved learning experiences.
-They claim that usage of such technologies has escalated the speed of absorbing information from different domains.
+They claim that the usage of such technologies has escalated the speed of absorbing information from different domains.

 VR also plays a vital role in providing students with a better real-world experience of the subject matter without being physically present in a place.
 Research from a survey disclosed that 54% of teachers and 41% of parents would prefer an increased usage of virtual reality (VR) and augmented reality (AR) solutions in the classroom.
 Furthermore, educators can use data analytics to gain more insights into the learning capabilities of the students.